OriginTrail/ReadTheDocs/source/import-data.rst

 Import data
 ======================================

+In order to make the initial import there are prerequisits:

+-  your node must whitelist the IP of the machine that is requesting the import in .env i.e IMPORT_WHITELIST=127.0.0.1 if you are importing from localhost.
-In order to import data it has to be properly formatted.
+-  data has to be properly formatted.
 Further description of XML schema and sample files can be found in :ref:`data-structure-guidelines`.

-We included `example`_ files in the project for your reference and testing.
-Please take a look `here`_ for GS1 EPCIS XML schema.
+- We included `example`_ files in the project for your reference and testing.

 To import data from the XML file into OriginTrail, send a HTTPS POST request containing the XML file to the following endpoint: